naruaway/npm-in-browser/README.md

 ## Benchmarks

-TODO: I'll put "npm install" benchmarks for npm-in-browser, WebContainers, and Nodebox
+You can check out [In-browser "npm install" benchmark](https://npm-install-browser-benchmark.nry.app), where we compare the performance of WebContainers, Nodebox, and npm-in-browser.

 ## Known issues